danielcaraway/danielcaraway.github.io/_pages/projects/LHTL/WK3.md

 * ASTROCYTES!!
 Einstein's brain had many more ASTROCYTES than the average human.
 * Neurons aren't the only cells that support the brain!
 The brain also has glial cells.
 Of the glial cells, the astrocyte is the most abundant!
 * Astrocytes provide nutrients to neurons, they maintain extra cellular ion balance and help with repairs

+## THE MEMORY PALACE

+Q: Think of someplace you are very familiar with that you would like to use as your memory palace.
+Gradually start placing items in it that you want to remember for the next time you go to the store.
+Write a brief, one or two sentence description of your memory palace below?

+Bonus question: How could you use the memory palace technique in relation to what you are currently learning?

+A: So I think I'm going to try to use an ex-boyfriend's house as a palace and I'm going to try to commit lm(y~x) to memory -- this is the simple equation for linear regression in R and I always forget the syntax.
+So first, what can make me think of linear regression?????? or should I just try for lm(y~x)??
+Could I do that phonetically? ell emm paren y squiggle ex??
+What could I use to mentally model parentheses?
+I think I will use the function as the thing -- and whatever is getting passed to the function (whatever is inside the parens) as a new visual INSIDE a BOWL.
+So a Lin Manuel holding a bowl -- scratch that.
+A diorama of YoYoMa and Xan and between them there is a jump rope to denote that squiggly line